lara-martin/Principles-of-AI/homeworks/sequential/rl.md

 <h2>Homework 3: Reinforcement Learning in GridWorld & Pac-Man (10%)</h2>

 <div class="alert alert-warning" markdown="1">
 <b>IMPORTANT:</b> Please list any outside resources (i.e., beyond the textbook, instructor, or TA).
 If you did not use any outside resources, please state this clearly when you submit your assignment.
-If we do not see any such statement, we will take off 5 points.<br><br>
+If we do not see any such statement, we will take off 1 point (out of 20).<br><br>
 Due {{page.due_date | date: "%B %-d, %Y at %r"}}
 on <a href="{{page.submission_link}}">Blackboard</a>.<br><br>
 Materials: